Domenico Di Carlo: Coach

-He then briefly served as head coach of Livorno at the end of the 2013–14 season in a desperate but ultimately unsuccessful attempt from the club to escape relegation.
+He then briefly served as head coach of Livorno at the end of the 2013–14 season in a desperate but ultimately unsuccessful attempt by the club to escape relegation.

 On 8 December 2014, he was named new head coach of Serie A relegation strugglers Cesena in place of Pierpaolo Bisoli.

 On 5 February 2018, he signed with Serie B club Novara.
 The club was relegated at the end of the season and Di Carlo was replaced.

 On 13 November 2018, Di Carlo was appointed manager of Chievo after the resignation of Gian Piero Ventura.

 On 1 June 2019, Di Carlo was appointed manager of Vicenza.
-He guided Vicenza to promotion to Serie B on his first full season in charge, and was successively confirmed for the team's return to the second division.
+He guided Vicenza to promotion to Serie B on his first full season in charge and was successively confirmed for the team's return to the second division.
 He was sacked on 22 September 2021, following a dismal start in the 2021–22 Serie B season.

 On 1 June 2022, Pordenone announced the hiring of Di Carlo as their new head coach, effective from 1 July, on a two-year deal.
-He was dismissed on 6 March 2022, following a home draw to Pergolettese that left Pordenone in third place in the league table.
+He was dismissed on 6 March 2023, following a home draw to Pergolettese that left Pordenone in third place in the league table.
+On 11 April 2023, the club re-appointed him as the head coach.

+On 11 July 2023, Di Carlo was announced as the new head coach of Serie C club SPAL, signing a contract until the end of the season.
+His stint with the Emilia-Romagna club was, however, short-lived, as he was dismissed on 2 October 2023 following a negative start to the season.
+He was re-hired as SPAL coach on 4 February 2024, taking over from Leonardo Colucci.
+He departed from SPAL for good by the end of the season.

+On 3 October 2024, Di Carlo took over as the new head coach of Serie C club Ascoli.
+He was sacked on 25 January 2025 after a 1–2 loss to Lucchese; the announcement was made by the club chairman, Massimo Pulcinelli, through an Instagram story just minutes after the end of the game.

+On 24 June 2025, Di Carlo was hired as the new head coach of Serie C club Gubbio.